Google Scholar, DBLP, and more.

 If you are a registered author, please read carefully: Paper Presentation Instructions.

-Paper Submission is now open for the 4th edition of EAI SGIoT!
-Check out the Call for Papers.Take a look back at the previous edition of EAI SGIoT here.EAI SGIoT 2020 supports revolutionary EAI Community Review, find out more here.Every author receives EAI Index credits – regardless of acceptance.
+The registration to EAI SGIoT 2020 is open!
+Register here.Take a look back at the previous edition of EAI SGIoT here.EAI SGIoT 2020 supports revolutionary EAI Community Review, find out more here.Every author receives EAI Index credits – regardless of acceptance.
 Learn more about EAI’s Recognition Program here.Get real feedback on your presentation from other registrants via EAI Compass.

 Let the EAI Community help you build your career with collaborative research, objective evaluation, and fair recognition: